MicrosoftDocs/security/security-docs/operations/setup-xdr-tools.md

 ## Next steps

-Continue to [Step 2](siem-workspace.md) to architect a Sentinel workspace.
+Continue to [Step 2](siem-workspace.md) to architect a Microsoft Sentinel workspace.

 [![Image of Microsoft Sentinel and XDR solution steps with step 2 highlighted](./media/siem-xdr-solution-2.png)](siem-workspace.md)